-The alternate track (other side) of the tape can be selected at any time by pushing both fast-wind buttons ($\triangleleft \triangleleft$ and $\triangleright \triangleright$) at the same time.
-The number in the display will alternate between 1 and 2.
+The alternate track (other side) of the tape can be selected at any time by pushing both fast-wind buttons ($\blacktriangleleft \blacksquare$ and $\triangleright \triangleright$) at the same time.

 How to eject the tape

 To stop the tape and eject the cassette, press the "EJECT" button.
 The radio will resume playing.